gaganmathur-spec/Multi-Disease-Prediction-System/README.md

-🤖 Multi-Disease Prediction System
+🩺 Multi-Disease Prediction System

-AI-powered Machine Learning application designed to predict the risk of 🩺 Fever, 🩸 Diabetes, and ❤️ Heart Disease using health-related data.
+An AI-powered Machine Learning application designed to predict the risk of Fever, Diabetes, and Heart Disease using health-related data.

 🎯 Objective